Select a School

 He earned his bachelor’s degree in English from the University of Illinois Chicago and he also holds a master’s in Latin American and Caribbean Studies and a master’s in Educational Leadership from Northeastern Illinois University.

-Maine South High School Interim Principals
+Maine South High School Principal

 Eileen McMahonDr.
 Eileen McMahon